quisquous/cactbot/docs/TimelineGuide.md

 ### Next phase

-From observation, I know that the next phase starts at 60% and there's two adds.
+From observation, we know that the next phase starts at 60% and there's two adds.

 From reading the timeline, there's a random